johnpark144/Stillsteal_Ecommerce_project--React_Django/README.md

 - Product detail
 - Checkout(no payment yet)
 - Image Animation and design (Home-product, AboutUs, sidebar)
-- Spinner Loading until Datas is found (despite no any data)
+- Spinner Loading until Data is found (despite no any data)

 # Sample pictures